Please note that this page is under construction. We are documenting the

 are advised to design jobs that avoid high bandwidth communications between

 A conventional Ethernet network connects all nodes and is used for

-operating system and other connections from the front end node to the compute
+operating system and other connections from the user node to the compute

 nodes that do not require high performance.
 It also connects the long-term

 For more information about the network components, see: